aliska76/Tic-Tac-Toe/README.md

 ## 🧠 AI Usage
 This solution was developed with extensive use of AI assistances Claude Sonnet 4 and Deepseek:
 - Code generation for WebSocket and Redis integration
 - Debugging and optimization suggestions.
-For example: ```game.js already include checkwinner function.
+Prompt example: ```game.js already include checkwinner function.
 I want to move checkWinner, handleMove and isDraw functions to game.js file.
 Remove it from server```
-- Documentation and README generation:
+- Documentation and README generation.
+Prompt example:
 ```Please update my README.
 Now we work with redis instead of WS Federation```